Choosing the Best Font for Email Marketing Campaigns

 Source: W3 Lab Digital Agency

-Script fonts are designed to look like handwritten cursive which can give a unique look to your project.
-While they’re not typically recommended for email bodies, they can be great for creative headings or invitations.
+Cursive or script fonts are designed to look like handwritten cursive which can give a unique look to your project.
+While they’re not typically recommended for email bodies or smaller text, they can be great for creative headings or invitations.
+One of the industries that widely use cursive fonts is the wedding industry with its many printed cards and other decorations.

 Source: Threerooms

-Summing up, there are four main font families, each with its own distinct personality traits.
-Serif fonts are classic and traditional, while sans-serif fonts have a modern look.
-Script fonts are elegant, and decorative fonts are unique and stylized.
+Summing up, there are five main font types, each with its own distinct personality.
+Serif fonts are classic and traditional while sans serif fonts have a modern look.
+Cursive fonts are elegant, fantasy fonts are unique and stylized, and monospace fonts have a retro feel.
 All of these font types can be used to create a beautiful design for your email campaigns.

 Best font for emails to grab the readers’ attention

-Let’s explore some of the most popular fonts used in email marketing.
+Let’s explore some of the most popular fonts of both types used in email marketing.

 System fonts

-System fonts (or email-safe fonts) are those that come installed with your operating system.
-They’re web-safe because they always render as intended.
-This makes them a good choice for email campaigns, as you can be sure it will always look as intended on screen.
+System fonts come installed with your operating system.
+They’re web-safe and email-safe because they always render as intended.
+This makes them a good choice for email campaigns, as you can be sure recipients will see the email on their end just as you see it on your screen.
+Let’s explore some of the best system fonts you can use for your email campaigns.

 Times New Roman

 Times New Roman is one of the most popular system serif fonts, and it is perfect for headings and body text.
-The Publican Anker used a Times New Roman font to give its heading a formal look.
+In the example below, Publican Anker used the Times New Roman font to give the email heading a formal look.
 This also ensures great readability.

 Source: Really Good Emails